-The Trust has an experienced recruitment team who have demonstrated their ability to flex to meet the recruitment targets required of the organisation The Trust has developed a paramedic apprenticeship programme to attract and retain non clinical employees.
-The Trust is developing accessible career pathways for non-registered clinical roles.
-Introduced new Band 4 role (Assistant Ambulance Practitioner) There will be two cohorts, one will be operational in Feb 21 and the second cohort in July 21.
-We are working on a new Band 5 TEAC / Future Paramedic programme at Band 5.
-The LAS academy is coming to an end and we will move to the partnership with Cumbria for an apprenticeship programme which provides a level 5 qualification The Trust will hold primary authority for the supply of Paramedics to the 220 London Primary Care Networks.
-This has been built into the recruitment plans for 2021/22.
-Pilots with Merton PCN and Redbridge PCN commenced in October 2020 and will provide us with the opportunity to 9.
-The Trust will hold primary authority for the supply of Paramedics to the 220 London Primary Care Networks.
-This has been built into the recruitment plans for 2021/22.
-10. Pilots with Merton PCN and Redbridge PCN commenced in October 2020 and
+5. The Trust has an experienced

+recruitment team who have

+demonstrated their ability to flex to

+meet the recruitment targets

+required of the organisation

+6. The Trust has developed a

+paramedic apprenticeship

+programme to attract and retain non

+clinical employees.

+7. The Trust is developing accessible

+career pathways for non-registered

+clinical roles.
+Introduced new Band 4

+role (Assistant Ambulance Practitioner)

+There will be two cohorts, one will be

+operational in Feb 21 and the second

+cohort in July 21.

+8. We are working on a new Band 5

+TEAC / Future Paramedic

+programme at Band 5.
+The LAS

+academy is coming to an end and we

+will move to the partnership with

+Cumbria for an apprenticeship

+programme which provides a level 5

+qualification

+9. The Trust will hold primary authority for

+the supply of Paramedics to the 220

+London Primary Care Networks.
+This

+has been built into the recruitment

+plans for 2021/22.

+10. Pilots with Merton PCN and Redbridge

+PCN commenced in October 2020 and

+will provide us with the opportunity to

+test arrangements for PCNs and apply

+any lessons learned in advance of the

+full launch in April 2021.

+11. Ambulance services have developed

+(signed off at ExCo), an 18 month

+recruitment plan for paramedics and

+1

 non-registrants which takes into

 account the expected requirement over

 the year, as well as the PCN

 requirement from April 2021.
 A number

 of these activities are delayed due to

 Government restrictions.

-12. 20/21 UK Graduate recruitment in place
+12 2.
+20/21 UK Graduate recruitment in place

 the Trust successfully recruited 180

 (98 in Aug and 82 Sept) UK Partner

 Paramedic students into NQP posts.

+1 3.
 One to one retention interviews with

 international paramedics approaching

 their three year anniversary with the

 LAS have continued and we have

 funded a number of international

 paramedics who wish to apply for

 indefinite leave to remain.
 We have

 successfully supported staff to utilise

 the Government's automatic one year

 visa extension.

-14. Covid Paramedic bank to LAS Bank -
+1 Covid Paramedic bank to LAS Bank -

 procedure now in place to help support

 front-line resourcing.

-15. We have developed Ambulance Ops,
+5. We have developed Ambulance Ops,

 111 and 999 workforce sustainability

 Plans.

 Assurances

-The International recruitment campaign
+1. The International recruitment campaign

 is ongoing via skype interviews for

 2020/21 subject to available training

-,

 places.

-ExCo led Strategic Workforce Planning
+2 ExCo led Strategic Workforce Planning

 Group (SWPG) put in place to develop

 and agree a three year strategic

 workforce plan which takes into account

 internal and external priorities is currently

 under review.

-The Strategic Workforce Planning Group
+3.

 is meeting on a monthly basis supported

 by a number of workstreams including

 IUC, EOC and Ambulance Operations.

-100, 200 and / imbalance operations.
+1 1 1